Vestas Wind Systems A/S – Annual report – 31 December 2019

 Provisions for warranties

-The product warranties, which in the great majority of cases includes component defects, functional errors and any financial losses suffered by the customer in connection with unplanned suspension of operations, are usually granted for a two-year period from legal transfer of the wind turbine.
-In certain cases, a warranty of up to five years is granted.
+The product warranties, which in the great majority of cases includes component defects and functional errors and agreed financial losses suffered by the customer in connection with unplanned suspension of operations, are usually granted for a two-year period from legal transfer of the wind turbine.
+In certain cases, a warranty of up to five years is provided.
 For the customer, the specific warranty period and the specific warranty terms are part of the basis of the individual contract.

 Warranty provisions include only standard warranty, whereas services purchased in addition to the standard warranty are included in the service contracts.